Comp 152 Project 2

 Write a program with three classes and the enum as seen in the UML diagram

-This program will simulate the electoral college in the elections this
+This program will simulate the electoral college in presidential election

 Party: This is an enumerated type

 with three possible values (in alphabetical order): Democrat, Independent,